twrackers/BitIO-library/README.md

 		. . .
 	}

 The four pins will be read in the order given and will be assigned from high to low order.
-So if pins A0 and A1 were left unconnected (since all pins are in `INPUT_PULLUP` mode) and pins 8 and 9 were grounded, the BitIO `readByte()` method would return bits `1100` or hex value 0xC.
+So if pins A0 and A1 were left unconnected (since all pins are set to `INPUT_PULLUP` mode in the class constructor) and pins 8 and 9 were grounded, the BitIO `readByte()` method would return bits `1100` or hex value 0xC.
 This would result in `i2cAddr` being set to `0x7C`.

 This class *can* be used to read the assigned GPIO pins repeatedly in the `loop()` function, but it's more intended to be used only during initialization in `setup()`.